Located in Bergen County, NJ

 OUR PROCESS

-See a doctor within 1 to 2 days if:
+See a medical professional within 1 to 2 days if:

 • The American Academy of Pediatrics recommends that you call your child's doctor for advice if your child receives anything more than a light bump on the head.